squeaknode/squeak/docs/how-squeak-protocol-works.md

 ### Existing protocols

-* [Mastodon](https://github.com/mastodon/mastodon) uses a federation model, where the owner of the instance has the power to ban users from their instance.
+* [Mastodon](https://github.com/mastodon/mastodon) uses a federation model, where the owner of the instance has complete control of everything that happens on their instance.
 * [Nostr](https://github.com/fiatjaf/nostr) uses interchangeable relay servers, so no single relay server has the power to ban or censor someone.

 ### Reliance on relays